We are working on putting various parts of our curricula into a format usable by home schooling parents and other teachers.

 We have the students make a simple book which shows each times table and the accompanying pattern.
 A sample of the pages for the four times table is here, and a free download of forms for the book is here.

 The String Board kits are available in four different colors of yarn. $5.95

 From the very beginning of formally teaching arithmetic, we make the lessons very concrete and multi-sensory.
-This set of wooden manipulatives are called “The Number Family” manipulatives, because we use them to introduce “number families” to the children.
+This set of wooden manipulatives are called “The Number Family” manipulatives, because, among other uses, we use them to introduce “number families” to the children.